 Exxon Mobil (XOM) Gets a Sell Rating from RBC Capital

-In a report released today, Biraj Borkhataria from RBC Capital maintained a Sell rating on Exxon Mobil (XOM), with a price target of $42.00.
-The company’s shares closed last Friday at $44.79.
+In a report issued on May 4, Biraj Borkhataria from RBC Capital maintained a Sell rating on Exxon Mobil (XOM), with a price target of $45.00.
+The company’s shares closed last Wednesday at $44.36.

 See today’s analyst top recommended stocks >>